 - Supports transition to IFRS Standards in the future in countries yet to adopt.

 - Increases understanding of the role of IFRS standards in a local and international context; and

-- Influences the development of future and current standards through the provision of evidence-based research.
+- Influences the development of future and current standards by providing evidence.

-Academics benefit from engagement with the IFRS Foundation in a number of ways:
+Academics and other researchers benefit from engagement with the IFRS Foundation in a number of ways:

 - The availability of board materials on all IASB projects;